Keyfactor/azurekeyvault-orchestrator/README.md

 ## Orchestrator Extension

-The Azure KeyVault Orchestrator allows for management of certificates within an Azure Key Vault.
+The Azure Keyvault Orchestrator allows for management of certificates within an Azure Key Vault.
 Discovery, Inventory and Management functions are supported.

 ## About the Keyfactor Azure Keyvault Integration

-This integration allows the orchestrator to act as a client with access to an instance of the Azure Key Vault; allowing you to manage your certificates stored in the Azure KeyVault via Keyfactor.
+This integration allows the orchestrator to act as a client with access to an instance of the Azure Key Vault; allowing you to manage your certificates stored in the Azure Keyvault via Keyfactor.

 ---